 Churches in this sense also means how each of us defines, perverts and/or reacts to His gospel.
 Or in other words there are many versions of churches as defined by us or as 'built up' by us because we do not know His gospel, having transfigured the word, and our 'church' therefore is not built upon His gospel, and is not His church.
 This is true of published materials by the organized church, or talks given by church authorities where His words are transfigured.

-We are also told that there are only two churches, one of the Lamb of God and one of the devil (1 Nephi 14:10; Alma 5:39).
+In a broader sense we are also told that there are only two churches, one of the Lamb of God and one of the devil (1 Nephi 14:10; Alma 5:39).
 In this sense every organization or people on earth that pervert, or are not built upon His gospel, as defined by Christ in 3 Nephi 27:13-21, and who fight against the Lamb of God, are of the church of the devil.

 The devil is the founder of the great and abominable church (1 Nephi 13:6; 1 Nephi 14:9).
 Abominable in this context means anything that is contrary to the revealed word of God.
 Abomination is that which departs from or is different from, the revelations of God.
 (Transfigured.)
 All righteousness comes through faith in God, which is loving obedience to His revealed word, not obedience to church leaders.
 "Omin" is the equivalent of "omen," which refers to revelation.
 "Ab" means away from.